Tamara97-b/Reading-Notes2/read2.md

+# react lifecycle
 ## Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?
-‘render’
+When a component is mounted it is being inserted into the DOM.
+This is when a constructor is called. componentWillMount is pretty much synonymous with a constructor and is invoked around the same time. componentDidMount will only be called once after the first render.
 ## What is the very first thing to happen in the lifecycle of React?
-Mounting

-# Rebuilt with React
-React-Bootstrap replaces the Bootstrap JavaScript.
-Each component has been built from scratch as a true React component, without unneeded dependencies like jQuery.

-Bootstrap at its core
-Built with compatibility in mind, we embrace our bootstrap core and strive to be compatible with the world's largest UI ecosystem.

-Accessible by default
-The React component model gives us more control over form and function of each component.

-Give your sites the edge
-Create amazing experiences for the web in record time—without thinking once about servers or devops.
+The key difference between props and state is that state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.

+## Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates
+## What does componentDidMount do?
+onstructor
+getDerivedStateFromProps
+render
+componentDidMount
+componentWillUnmount
  ## What types of things can you pass in the props?
-Be sure to pass props as an argument to the entire functional component first.
-When referencing a prop, it must be in curly braces.

-If we are passing the prop to a class component, it will look slightly different.
+ any data type,

-What is the big difference between props and state?
+## What is the big difference between props and state?
-The key difference between props and state is that state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.
-State can be changed (Mutable) Whereas Props can't (Immutable)
+state is internal and controlled by the component itself props are external and controlled by whatever renders the component

-## What Are We Building?
-In this tutorial, we’ll show how to build an interactive tic-tac-toe game with React.

-You can see what we’ll be building here: Final Result.
-If the code doesn’t make sense to you, or if you are unfamiliar with the code’s syntax, don’t worry!
-The goal of this tutorial is to help you understand React and its syntax.

-Setup Option 1: Write Code in the Browser
-Setup Option 2: Local Development Environment Prerequisites
-We’ll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you’re coming from a different programming language.
-We’ll also assume that you’re familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.
+## When do we re-render our application?
+whenever there is a change in their state or props
+## What are some examples of things that we could store in state?
+ if we have form and will be updated by users

+ ## Things I want to know more about
+ more about state